unahouExosite/docs/portals/README.md

 `DELETE /api/portals/v1/client-models/{vendor}/{name}`

-When deleting the current default client model the exosite system client model will be applied to the domain.
+If the current default client model was deleted, the Exosite system client model will be applied to the domain.

 ##### Permissions